swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 ## Introduction

 Property Wrappers were [introduced in Swift 5.1](https://github.com/apple/swift-evolution/blob/main/proposals/0258-property-wrappers.md), and have since become a popular feature abstracting away common accessor patterns for properties.
 Currently, applying a property wrapper is solely permitted at local and type context.
-However, with increasing adoption demand for extending _where_ property wrappers can be applied has emerged.
+However, with increasing adoption, demand for extending _where_ property wrappers can be applied has emerged.
 This proposal aims to extend property wrappers to function and closure parameters.

 ## Motivation